12 Simple Metrics Restaurants Can Use to Increase Revenue

 4. Actual Vs. Theoretical Cost

-A negative variance works in the reverse.
-If you are finding a negative variance in your reporting your first stop should be your recipes, also.
-Negative variances can also indicate minor issues in over portioning, or more serious issues, like theft.
-Variances, on a small scale, are to be expected.
-Tracking them allows security in your business and protects your bottom line as well as your restaurant's integrity.
+A negative variance works in reverse.
+If you are finding a negative variance in your reporting, your first stop should be your recipes, also.
+Negative variances can also indicate minor issues in over portioning or more serious problems, like theft.
+Variances on a small scale are to be expected.
+Tracking them allows security in your business and protects your bottom line and your restaurant's integrity.

 5. Break-Even Point